Relational Data Modeling

 You can choose to change the join type.
 You will find a view relationship icon in the report designer while creating reports by joining tables.
 Click this, the View Relationship Used dialog will open.
 Select the type of join and click Apply.

-In Zoho Reports you can combine the data in one or more tables using common columns, by creating a Query Table which contains a SQL Select Join query.
 For example, a query combining the Employee and Department tables can be made as shown below.

 The example query above joins the Employee & Department tables, getting the department name mapped to each employee.
 Over the query table that you have created by joining the necessary tables, Zoho Reports allows you to create any type of reports for analysis and visualization.